 The availability of a clear policy regarding Positive Handling and early involvement of parents should reduce the likelihood of complaints but may not eliminate them.
-Any complaints will be pursues through the appropriate procedure.
+Any complaints will be pursued through the trust's complaints procedures.

 11. Positive handling - Some dos and don'ts